Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 How DispatchMode affects UnassignedStops#

 UnassignedStops appear when your constraints cannot be satisfied.
-DispatchMode changes how aggressively the engine tries to fit stops.
+DispatchMode changes how aggressively the engine tries to fit stops into routes.

 - Optima: best chance to assign stops when time windows exist